Ursula Andress: Personal life

-When Andress broke her arm in late summer 1978, the official story had it that she'd been struck by Hurricane Norman while bodysurfing in Malibu, but rumors flew that she actually suffered the injury during a fight with her on-again/off-again boyfriend O'Neal.
+When Andress broke her arm in 1978, the official story was that she had been struck by Hurricane Norman while bodysurfing in Malibu, but it was rumored that she actually suffered the injury during a fight with her on-again/off-again boyfriend O'Neal.
 O'Neal and Andress were in a relationship twice, first from 1972 to 1973, then again from 1977 to 1978.

-Andress was in a relationship with actor Harry Hamlin, who is 15 years her junior, after meeting on the set of Clash of the Titans in 1979.
-At the age of 44, she gave birth to their son, Dimitri Alexander Hamlin, on 19 May 1980.
+Andress lived with actor Harry Hamlin after meeting on the set of Clash of the Titans in 1979.
+She gave birth to their son, Dimitri Alexander Hamlin, on 19 May 1980.
 The night of her delivery, Linda Evans drove Andress to the hospital while Evans' assistant Bunky Young retrieved Hamlin from the set of King of the Mountain.
 Although she was engaged to Hamlin, the couple never married.
-In 1983, Hamlin broke up with her.
+Hamlin ended their relationship in 1983.

-In the mid-1980s, Andress was romantically involved with Brazilian football player Paulo Roberto Falcão, actor Gerardo Amato, singer Julio Iglesias, real estate developer Stan Herman, and Greek bodybuilder Mario Natokis.
-In 1986, she began dating future Sicilian Regional Assembly member Fausto Fagone, then an economics student at university; he was 20 and she was 50.
+In the mid-1980s, Andress was romantically involved with soccer player Paulo Roberto Falcão, actor Gerardo Amato, singer Julio Iglesias, real estate developer Stan Herman, and bodybuilder Mario Natokis.
+In 1986, she began dating future Sicilian Regional Assembly member Fausto Fagone, then a university student; he was 20 and she was 50.
 The relationship, which infuriated Fagone's parents, lasted until 1991.
 Later that year, Andress briefly dated martial arts expert Jeff Speakman, but has not been publicly linked with anyone since.

 In 2017, Andress sold her home in Beverly Hills at a considerable profit.
+She also has resided in Florida, Virginia, and Spain.
 As of 2022, Andress splits her time between an apartment in Rome and a house in Gstaad, near her siblings.
 Her preferred language is Italian.